December 26, 2011

 Jake rolled his eyes and laughed.
 “That’s it, I’m outta here.”

-And off they went, away in Jake’s 1986 red Volkswagen Rabbit, the words ‘Just Married’ painted across the back window.
+And off they went, away in Jake’s 1986 red Volkswagen Rabbit, the words ‘Just Married’ painted across the back window in bright yellow.

-“Merry Christmas!” they yelled out the window as they drove away.
+“Merry Christmas!” they both yelled out the window as they drove away.

-“Merry Christmas!” we all yelled back.
-It sounded melodic.
+“Merry Christmas!” we all yelled back, and it sounded melodic.

 Most Christmases come and go in a blur and are forgotten by the next morning.
 Most Christmases lose their true meaning, are overshadowed by the want to give and receive the perfect gifts.
 But this Christmas would be cherished and remembered forever.
 It wouldn’t get tossed aside, outdated our returned like a tangible gift.
 This year was the year that my own personal sun and my miracle gave their lives to each other as a present.
 It was the year that we all got to watch on as they vowed to live every day loving and cherishing one another.